DallasNovakowski/DallasNovakowski/content/authors/admin/_index.md

 title: Dallas Novakowski, Ph.D.
 ---

-I am a behavioral scientist interested in leveraging open science, consumer research, and evolutionary psychology to help people and organizations make better decisions.
+I am a behavioral scientist interested in leveraging data science, consumer research, and evolutionary psychology to help people and organizations make better decisions.

 In my research, I primarily use a of lens evolutionary psychology to investigate how inequality and risk-taking intersect to influence consumer behaviour.